alkhe/fluxette/README.md

 ```

 ## Isomorphic Flux
 Isomorphic Flux is as easy as creating a new instance of `fluxette`.
-It is up to you how you coordinate synchronization between the server and client.
+It is your choice how you coordinate synchronization between the server and client.

 ```js
 let flux = Flux(stores);